 The Continental Reformed broke from the Roman Catholic Church in 1524 in the Proposal Concerning Images and the Mass.
 Following the teachings of Zwingli, Calvin, Bucer, and Bullinger, the Continental Reformed represent Reformed orthodoxy, teaching Calvinist soteriology, infant baptism, baptismal efficacy, spiritual presence in the Eucharist, covenant theology, and presbyterian church polity.
 While very similar to the Presbyterian church in the British Isles, there are some nuanced differences, namely in regard to the extent of reason and tradition in interpreting scripture.
 The World Communion of Reformed Churches (WCRC) is the largest Continental Reformed church body in the world, with both the Christian Reformed Church in North America and Reformed Church in America as large members from the US, though the WCRC is theologically liberal.
 The United Reformed Church in North America, Canadian and American Reformed Churches, and Communion of Reformed Evangelical Churches are the largest confessional Continental Reformed church bodies in the US.

 Evangelicalism can be said to begin at the time of Wesley, though it was later influenced by the second, third, and perhaps a fourth great awakening.
-The largest evangelical church body today, the World Evangelical Alliance (WEA) formed in 1846 by Particular (Reformed) Baptists, Presbyterians, and Anglicans.
-While Evangelicals are largely non-confessional, the WEA Statement of Faith represents the broad evangelical movement quite well.
-Generally Evangelicals teach against infant baptism (though not always), believe in a a symbolic Eucharist, and hold congregationlist church polity.
+The first notable church body of evangelicals, the Evangelical Alliance, which later became the World Evangelical Alliance (WEA) formed in 1846 by Particular (Reformed) Baptists, Presbyterians, and Anglicans.
+The WEA is the largest evangelical church body today.
+While Evangelicals are largely non-confessional, the WEA Statement of Faith and the original 1846 Evangelical Alliance represent the broad evangelical movement quite well.
+Generally Evangelicals teach against infant baptism (though not always), believe in a symbolic Eucharist, and hold congregationalist church polity.

 General Baptists, also known as Arminian Baptists, were the first Baptists.
 Coming out of the Anglican church, John Smyth formed the first General Baptist congregation in 1609.
 General Baptists teach very similar doctrine to historic Reformed churches, departing namely in their teaching of Arminian doctrine and congregationalist polity and teaching against infant baptism.
 The Orthodox Creed is the most widely accepted General Baptist confession, and only a handful of General Baptist catechisms exist.
 Today, the National Association of Free Will Baptists and the General Association of General Baptists are the largest General Baptist churches.